What Are the Pros and Cons of Debt Consolidation?

 Debt Consolidation Scams Abound

 If you're not careful, you'll fall for a debt consolidation scam that appears to be legitimate.
 If a debt consolidation company requires you to pay money when they haven't completed services, it's a red flag.
-If the company is too aggressive in their marketing efforts, then you want to stay away from them.
+If the company is too aggressive in its marketing efforts, then you want to stay away from them.
 If the company asks you to avoid contact with creditors, this might be a scam.

 False Illusion of Financial Freedom